google/eng-edu/ml/cc/README.md

   To automate bulk operations with Google Cloud projects and Datalab VMs a specialized command-line utility will be used.
 It can execute numerous functions and has many options that control its behaviour.
 We guide you below through the exact options to use.
-If you want to see all the options, run the following command from the Cloud Shell console:
+If you want to see all supported commands and their options, run one of the following command from the Cloud Shell console:

+        python ./eng-edu/ml/cc/src/manage.py -h
+        python ./eng-edu/ml/cc/src/manage.py projects_create -h
-        python ./eng-edu/ml/cc/src/manage.py
+        python ./eng-edu/ml/cc/src/manage.py projects_delete -h

 4. Prepare the following:
   * the billing account ID you would like to use to cover the costs of